arXiv2Table: Toward Realistic Benchmarking and Evaluation for LLM-Based Literature-Review Table Generation: Implementation Details

+We access all open-source LLMs via the Hugging Face library~\cite{DBLP:conf/emnlp/WolfDSCDMCRLFDS20}.
+The models used are \texttt{meta-llama/Llama-3.3-70B-Instruct}, \texttt{mistralai/Mistral-Large-Instruct-2411}, and \texttt{deepseek-ai/DeepSeek-V3}.
 For GPT models, we access them via the official OpenAI Batch API\footnote{\href{https://platform.openai.com/docs/guides/batch}{https://platform.openai.com/docs/guides/batch}}.
 The models used are \texttt{gpt-4o-mini-2024-07-18} and \texttt{gpt-4o-2024-08-06}.
 Note that the DeepSeek model family has a context window limit of 64K tokens, whereas the others have a limit of 128K tokens.
 The generation temperature is set to 0.5 for all experiments.
 All experiments are repeated twice and the average performance is reported.